ludocode/onramp/docs/assembly.md

 Compound instructions can assemble to different numbers of primitive instructions depending on the arguments and on the stage of the assembler.
 You should not assume the number of primitive instructions into which a compound instruction will expand.

+Only primitive instructions can use the scratch registers (`ra` and `rb`) as they are clobbered by most compound instructions.
+The final stage assembler diagnoses misuse of scratch registers.

 #### Instruction Reference